How Do Cats See the World?

 Cats have a wide field of vision, which allows them to see about 200 degrees.
 This is about the same as humans can see at about 180 degrees.
 Cats also have better night vision than humans.
 They are very active at dusk and dawn.
 Cats are naturally hunters and so have a strong instinct to hunt at night.
 As a result, their eyes are designed to help them hunt in the dark.
 They have reflective layers under the retina, and they have extra rod cells in their retina to help them sense motion in the dark.

-See also Why Do Cats Lick You?
-4 Possible Reasons Why.
+See also Why Do Cats Meow?

 Cats can also see ultraviolet colors.
 Many things in the world have ultraviolet coloration.
 While humans can see all of the primary colors, including red, blue, yellow and green, cats can only see a limited range of colors.
 Cats can see shades of blue, green and yellow, but they can’t see shades of red or purple.